 · Helps to restore a healthy flora in the intestine

 On a very basic level you can make fermented foods like sauerkraut through a process that takes extremely little effort using just an organic cabbage, filtered water and quality salt.
 You really don’t need much at all.
 But if you’re like me and not totally in love with sauerkraut, or impatient with waiting a few weeks until it’s super tangy and extremely probiotic rich then you can get a little more creative and try some of my other yummy and super easy fermented food recipes.

 In all of my recipes I use the starter cultures from Kultured Wellness.
 This not only speeds up the fermentation process but it also ensures only beneficial bacteria grow.
 If you want to order some of these gorgeous, probiotic bomb cultures then the following links:

-Make sure you pop ‘JORDANPIE’ into the checkout code to receive a small discount on your starter cultures.
-I cannot rate these gorgeous cultures highly enough.
+Make sure you pop ‘JORDANPIE’ into the checkout code to receive a 10% discount on your starter cultures.
+I cannot recommend these gorgeous cultures highly enough.

 If you found this post helpful or know someone that could benefit from some fermented goodness feel free to share it with them.
 To stay up to date with new blog posts and recipes just follow me on Instagram @jordiepieface cos i be always grammin' #reallifeofpie